ccht-ncsu/Kalpana/examples/README.md

 ## Downscaling

-To use the downscaling method, it is required to have *GRASS GIS* installed. *Kalpana* uses *GRASS GIS* in the backend calling it from a python script.
-On a Linux OS, you just need to install/compile *GRASS GIS* (https://grass.osgeo.org/) and create a [conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) using the yml file provided in the *install* folder.
-On Windows it is more complicated.
-You need to install *GRASS GIS* and use the *Python* installation that comes with *GRASS GIS*.

-To make it more user-friendly we made two *Docker* images to run the *Kalpana* downscaling tools.
-With these images, a user can skip the software installation and proceed directly to using *Kalpana*.
+To make it more user-friendly, we made two ***Docker*** images to run the *Kalpana* downscaling tools.
+Users can skip the software installation with these images.
 One image is for running the container interactively, and the other image is non-interactive.
 The instructions for using them are listed below:

 **Non interactive**<br>
 This image has all the necessary files and has been set up to downscale *ADCIRC* simulations using the *NC9* mesh on a DEM of North Carolina.
 It is configured to run automatically, i.e. when running the container, the downscaling scripts are executed.